andrei-filip912/movie-upload-compose/README.md

 # movie-upload-compose

+## App description
+This application is meat to help users to store mp4 files.
+The movies are uploaded to the cloud and can be accessed from anywhere.

+## Get started
 To start up the project open a terminal window and go to the rootfolder of this project.
 Run the following line:

 `docker-compose up`